-Secure Sockets Layer (SSL) is a security feature that provides a secure communication method between the Web Server and the access client.
-The ciphersuite, a security string that determines the cryptographic parameters, encryption algorithms and key sizes to be used for an authentication session and consists of three levels: key exchange, encryption and has algorithm.
+Secure Sockets Layer (SSL) is a security feature that provides a secure communication path between a Web Management host and the Switch Web UI by using authentication, digital signatures and encryption.
+These security functions are implemented by Ciphersuite, a security string that determines the cryptographic parameters, encryption algorithms and key sizes to be used for an authentication session and consists of three levels: key exchange, encryption and has algorithm.

-DGS-1210 series supports to the latest TLS 1.3 version which comforts most of security demand in industry.
-This page allows user to configure the SSL global state and the Ciphersuite settings.
+This page allows you to configure the SSL global state and the Ciphersuite settings.
 Select Enable or Disable and then click Apply to change the SSL state or the Ciphersuite settings of the Switch.
-SSL State is default Disabled.
+By default, SSL is Disabled and all Ciphersuites are Enabled.

-Figure 4.116 - Security > SSL/TLS
+Figure 4.104 - Security > SSL/TLS Settings